Tag: sumi ink

 Art, Blotting Paper, Comics October 1, 2014

-I have decided to participate in this InkTober event in which artists submit a drawing each day of the month of October.
-I shall, however, only do it on every other day.
-Consequently I plan to produce an inked image on the odd numbered dates-1st, 3rd, 5th, 7th etc. That amounts to a potential 16 inkings over the period, if I manage to stay with it.
-These will be progressively posted here on my blog and dated.
-I shall also endeavour to add an image of the drawing implement(s) employed.
-I see this exercise as an opportunity to ‘warm up’ for issue 4 of my Blotting Paper artist book/comic that I am about to commence work on and also as an experimental image-making outlet.
-And I expect it shall be fun.
-2014 UPDATE: A new and different drawing will be added every odd numbered date of the month.
+I decided to participate in this event in which participants do a drawing each day during the month of October.
+I took the option, however, of only doing it every other day.
+So I planned to produce an inked image on the odd numbered dates-1st, 3rd, 5th, 7th etc. That amounts to a potential 16 drawings over the period.
+These were progressively posted here on my blog and dated.
+I also added an image of the drawing implement(s) employed.
+I saw this exercise as an opportunity to ‘warm up’ for issue 4 of my Blotting Paper artist book/comic…another experimental image-making outlet.

 Ink drawing#1 with unipin 0.8 Fine Line for october 1st (© 2014 Michael Hill)

-Ink drawing#1: Abstract landscape, with uni pin 0.8 Fine Line, for October 1st (© 2014 Michael Hill)
+Ink drawing #1: Abstract landscape, with uni pin 0.8 Fine Line, for October 1st

 Ink drawing#2: Abstract landscape, with uni pin 0.8 Fine Line for October 3rd (© 2014 Michael Hill)